max0x7ba/zen-fan/README.md

 * Doesn't invoke any other executables and doesn't depend on any other software.
 * Doesn't spawn any processes/threads on each iteration.

+Empirical average CPU time of one iteration is under 27 milliseconds, resident size is under 4MB.

 `zen-fan` was inspired by [`fancontrol`][1].
 Unlike `fancontrol`,`zen-fan`:
 * Doesn't fail to start when hardware changes, a USB device is plugged-in/out.
 * Doesn't crash when fans have been adjusted by another application.